-Purple Trail is a 0.2 mile trail located near Central Huron, ON.
+Purple Trail is a 0.2 mile trail located near Central Huron, Ontario, Canada.
 The trail is primarily used for hiking, walking, and snowshoeing.

 Hullett Provincial Wildlife Area , Admin PHONE: 519-482-7011